News Media

 Social Media as a Platform for News

-With almost 50% of U.S adults now getting their news from social media, the importance of information and media literacy has never been greater.
+With almost 50% of U.S. adults now getting their news from social media, the importance of information and media literacy has never been greater.
 Social media is now a major source of disinformation, fake news, and bias.
 Other issues include censorship and surveillance, algorithms which amplify bias, lack of data privacy, addiction, and mental health implications.

 Black and white portrait of journalist Julian Assange.
 He is smiling at the camera and wearing a black tshirt with the word 'Truth' written in white